 Cutting your dog’s nails

-If you decide to cut your dog's nails, only cut the outer white part.
+If you decide to cut your dog’s nails, only cut the outer white part.
 The inner pink part (called quick) is where the blood vessels and nerves are located.
 If you cut the quick, there will be bleeding.
-It is better to cut just the sharp tip of the nails to avoid cutting the quick.
-It is important to remember to cut the dew claw also (avoiding the quick).
+It is better to cut just the sharp tip of the nails to avoid cutting the quick of the nail.
+It is important to remember to cut the dewclaw also (avoiding the quick).
+Related Post: Are Dachshunds Good Apartment Dogs?

 Brushing Your Dachshund’s Teeth

-It is very important to mention that you must never use human toothpaste to brush your dog's teeth because it is poisonous for dogs.
+It is very important to mention that you must never use human toothpaste to brush your dog’s teeth because it is poisonous to dogs.
 The human digestive system is different from that of dogs and they must never consume human toothpaste.
-They need a special dog toothpaste, which you can buy in pet stores.
-Obviously do not use the dog toothpaste for humans either.
+They need special dog toothpaste, which you can buy in pet stores.
+Obviously do not use dog toothpaste for humans either.
 It is always better to let an expert handle this part of grooming.
+Related Post: Dachshund Bad Breath

 How to Clean Dog Hair in your House